Snappy-AI/.github/profile/README.md

 -->

-Snappy AI is a software system designed to replace manual report writing with an automated alternative using media content.
+Snappy AI is a software system designed to replace manual report writing with an automated alternative using media content as system input.

 **Value Proposition**
 * Improved velocity